whatwg/build.whatwg.org/README.md

         --output output.zip
    ```

 The result will be a ZIP file containing the output of Wattsi!
+It will also contain an `output.txt` file containing the stdout output of Wattsi, which might contain warnings or similar things you want to check out.

 (NOTE: if you get a non-200 response, the resulting zip file will actually be a text file containing some error text.
 To account for this, you may want to use [a more complicated incantation](https://github.com/whatwg/html-build/blob/0cfe5e055b6f3291bfc4222b20efc4346b456b95/build.sh#L176-L188).)